0BAB1/HOLY_CORE_COURSE/tutorial.md

 - A register file
 - An instruction memory
 - Some data memory too
+- A sign extender
+- A basic ALU we'll improve as time goes on
+- And a decoder/control unit we will improve as time goes on

 Gotta build it then !
+We'll start by crezting basic versions of the different building blocks, test them seperatly and assemble them.

 ## 1.1.a : Implementing memory